Download API

-The /download API runs your Puppeteer code in a browser and returns files Chrome downloaded, with appropriate Content-Type and Content-Disposition headers.
+Run custom Puppeteer code and return files that Chrome downloads during execution.
+The response includes appropriate Content-Type and Content-Disposition headers.
 You can load external libraries via import and use ESM modules that run inside the browser context.
-If your download request doesn't result in a file being downloaded, Browserless will time out the function.

 -d 'export default async function ({ page }) {